Nonverbal Communication: Definition, Types, Importance (Explained)

 The face is an important communicator.
 It is commonly said that the face is the index of the mind.

-Facial expressions are indicated through the mouth (open, wide or closed), eyelids (raised or lowered), nose (wrinkled or relaxed), cheeks (drawn up or back) and the forehead (lowered or raised).
+Facial expressions are indicated through the mouth (open, wide, or closed), eyelids (raised or lowered), nose (wrinkled or relaxed), cheeks (drawn up or back), and forehead (lowered or raised).

 Smiling is a powerful cue that transmits: